thimo/loopmaatjes.nl/wp-content/plugins/captcha/readme.txt

 * Select functionality of mathematical actions and level of their difficulty are implemented.

 == Upgrade Notice ==

+= V3.7.8 =
+The French language file is updated in the plugin.
+The Brazilian Portuguese language file is updated in the plugin.
+The bug of displaying captha error when adding a new user in the multisite is fixed.
+The Tagalog language file is added to the plugin.

+= V3.7.7 =
+The Japanese language file is updated in the plugin.

+= V3.7.6 =
+The Slovenian language file is added to the plugin.
+We updated all functionality for wordpress 3.6.

+= V3.7.5 =
+The Croatian language file is added to the plugin.

+= V3.7.4 =
+Added html-blocks and attributes in captcha displaying.
+The Czech language file is updated in the plugin.
+The Brazilian Portuguese language file is updated in the plugin.
+The Swedish language file is updated in the plugin.

+= V3.7.3 =
+Added an ability to view and send system information by mail.

+= V3.7.2 =
+The Bangla language file is added to the plugin.
+The French language file is updated in the plugin.
+We updated all functionality for wordpress 3.5.2

+= V3.7.1 =
+The Latvian language file is added to the plugin.

+= V3.7 =
+Ability to use Captcha with Contact Form Pro

 = V3.6 =
 BWS plugins section is updated.